 Stepping into Stud’s Theater I was greeted by a welcome committee of four men sitting on a plush couch talking in a lit entryway.
 They were all wearing trucker hats and vaping.
 They called out “Good afternoon!” like I had just stepped into a bakery or florist shop instead of an adult movie theater.

-When you walk through the front door you find yourself in a singular hallway at the end of which is a corral door.
-To my right was a machine that hummed loudly, proclaiming that a film at Stud’s would run me $20, and yes, they take debit cards.
+When you walk through the front door, you find yourself in a single hallway, at the end of which is a corral door.
+To my right was a machine that hummed loudly, proclaiming that a film at Stud’s would run me $20 Yes, they take cards.

 The actual screening section was pitch black.
 I used my hands to guide myself to the first room emitting a soft glow and the echoing sounds of a woman either being plowed or bludgeoned to death.
 The first theater could fit around 15 people, give or take, and as I entered I made eyes with two older men holding their limp dicks in their hands.
 They nodded at me as I entered and then went back to the film of a woman being gang-banged on a pool table by five men.